Gj-12222/ajing_marl/README.md

 Windows 10 or Linux x86\_84

 ### Install dependencies
-You can install the latest sversion of the from a cloned Git repository:
+You can install the latest version of the from a cloned Git repository:

 git clone https://github.com/Gj-12222/ajing_marl